4lifdaniel/ambanksei/01_front_end/day09/student_notes/README.md

 **onreadystatechange**: Defines a function to be called when the readyState property changes

 **readyState**: Holds the status of the XMLHttpRequest.

-0: request not initialized.
+- 0: request not initialized.
-1: server connection established.
+- 1: server connection established.
-2: request received.
+- 2: request received.
-3: processing request.
+- 3: processing request.
-4: request finished and response is ready.
+- 4: request finished and response is ready.

 **status**: Returns the status-number of a request:

-200: "OK"
+- 200: "OK".
-403: "Forbidden"
+- 403: "Forbidden".
-404: "Not Found"
+- 404: "Not Found".

 **statusText**: Returns the status-text (e.g. "OK" or "Not Found").